adrianBandolon/MNISTtensorflow/README.md

  + This gave an accuracy of around 97.39% after 20,000 steps.

- + By chaning the `GradientOptimizer` to the `AdamOptimizer` and the learning rate to `1e-3`, I was able to improve accuracy to around 99.02% after 20,000 steps.
+ + By chaining the `GradientOptimizer` to the `AdamOptimizer` and the learning rate to `1e-3`, I was able to improve accuracy to around 99.02% after 20,000 steps.

     - The `AdamOptimizer` uses moving averages of the parameters allowing it to use larger more effective steps (Bengio, 2012), which helped speed up training and improve accuracy.
 Choosing `1e-3` as learning rate was a product of experimentation.